Lindaaa8/DailyCodingProblem/README.md

 8. Given a linked list, determine if it has a cycle in it.

 To represent a cycle in the given linked list, we use an integer pos which represents the position (0-indexed) in the linked list where tail connects to.
 If pos is -1, then there is no cycle in the linked list.

+9. Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.